 Due to the high cost of audio/visual equipment, setup and maintenance, you will be charged for any changes to what CSBA provides and on-site requests will not be honored.

 Each year, CSBA provides a PowerPoint template that mirrors the conference artwork.
-We encourage presenters to use the 2020 Annual Education Conference and Trade Show PowerPoint template when preparing their presentation.
+We encourage presenters to use the 2021 Annual Education Conference and Trade Show PowerPoint template once it is available.

 Make sure your text is big enough.
 Anything below 24 points is too small

 - Use fonts that are easy to read

 - Italics are harder to read on-screen